 Bicycle riders are to follow bicycle safety rules on the way to and from school.
 They are to walk their bicycles in the crosswalk, on the sidewalk, and on campus at all times.
 Bicycles must be locked to the bicycle racks located in the enclosure adjacent to the multi-purpose room.
 Failure to follow safety and/or procedural rules will result in loss of bicycle riding privileges.

 Occasionally, bicycles will be inspected to make sure riders are bringing helmets and locking up their bicycles.
 Bikes without locks will be placed in a locked room until after school and students reminded that locks are required.
 Students without helmets will be brought to the office to call home so they can have someone pick up the bike or bring a helmet.

-BIRTHDAYS - Birthdays are best celebrated outside of school.
-If you do wish to bring something in to celebrate your child's birthday, please arrange the best time with your child's teacher (generally during or after lunch; or the last few minutes of the day).
+BIRTHDAYS - Due to COVID-19 district/state guidelines, Birthday Parties/Gathering should be put on pause until further notice.
+Birthdays are best celebrated outside of school.
+However, if you do wish to bring something in to celebrate your child's birthday, please arrange the best time with your child's teacher (generally during or after lunch; or the last few minutes of the day).
+Due to COVID-19 district/state guidelines, bringing items for birthdays will be put on pause until further notice.
 District and State policies require balancing anything sweet with healthy items.
 No cakes, or any item, requiring cutting are allowed.
 Gifts/balloons/flowers are highly discouraged and must be brought to the office where they will be delivered to the class just prior to the end of the school day.
 If arranged with the teacher, and you stay to volunteer, please be sure to sign in at the office and get a visitor's badge.

-BREAKFAST - Breakfast is served each morning from 7:40-8:10 a.m.
-The cost is \$1.00 and students are supervised by staff.
+BREAKFAST - Due to COVID-19 district/state guidelines, FREE Universal Meals for the 2022/2023 school year will be provided until further notice.
+Breakfast is served each morning from 7:15-7:45 a.m.
+Currently, meals are being offered for free due to the pandemic impact.
+When the free meal ordinant is lifted, the cost is \$1.00 (for students not receiving free/reduced lunch) and students are supervised by staff.
 Students will be dismissed to recess beginning at 8:05.
 Students not eating breakfast may not enter the MPR.
-Students may not leave the MPR until there is playground supervision at 8:05.
+Students may not leave the MPR until there is playground supervision at 7:40.